lalofee/gulp-development-setup/README.md

 # gulp development setup
- basic gulp setup with gulp-sass and browserSync
+ basic setup with gulp-sass and browserSync works with gulp4